PieyIsAPie/duality.css/README.md

 ## Buttons

 Designed for the button tag, the `button-dark` and `button-light` classes are... specifically for this.
 Obviously.
 Use `button-dark` and `button-light` for the themes you are using respectively.
+There is also `button-red`, `button-green` and `button-blue`.

 ## Body